 How to Care for a Tamagotchi Pet

-The classic Tamagotchi interface consists of three buttons, with later versions including larger screens, sound sensors and touch screen capabilities.
+The classic Tamagotchi interface consists of three buttons, with later versions including larger screens, sound sensors, and touch screen capabilities.
 These resources help the player navigate the menu and care for their Tamagotchi virtual pet.
 On most Tamagotchi models, the player has the following care options:

-food: feed a meal or a snack
+- food: feed a meal or a snack

-light: turn light on or off
+- light: turn light on or off

-play: play minigame with pet
+- play: play minigame with pet

-medicine: cure a sick pet
+- medicine: cure a sick pet

-toilet: clean up after pet
+- toilet: clean up after the pet

-health: shows a health meter
+- health: shows a health meter

-discipline: scold bad behavior
+- discipline: scold bad behavior

 - attention: lights up when needs care

-If you are unsure what your pet needs, you can find out by looking at the health meter.
+If you are unsure about what your pet needs, you can find out by looking at the health meter.
 The health meter shows a player how hungry the Tamagotchi pet is, as well as how happy it is.
 A well-fed and happy pet will have the health bars all full.
 Other versions of Tamagotchi virtual pets may have different requirements and more health meters.

 While meals fill up your Tamagotchi’s hunger bar, snacks fill up its happiness bar.
 Be careful, though—the more a Tamagotchi pet eats, the more weight it gains.
 Feeding your pet too many snacks can make it overweight.

-In the original Tamagotchi, players could only play a game of Rock, Paper, Scissors with their Tamagotchi.
+In the original Tamagotchi, players could only play a game of rock, paper, scissors with their Tamagotchi.
 Playing with your pet naturally fills up its happiness bar, especially if it is the one winning the games.
 Playing with your Tamagotchi can also help it lose weight!

 If you don’t take proper care of your Tamagotchi, it can become sick.
 While this can happen at random, there are other causes of illness, such as overfeeding or failing to clean up after your pet.

 All Tamagotchis have the toilet icon to clean up after pet messes.
 If the player catches the Tamagotchi pet in the action of using the bathroom—it makes an odd face and stink lines appear on the screen - they can activate the toilet icon and the pet will use the toilet.
-This can lead to toilet training the Tamagotchi pet.
+This can lead to toilet training for the Tamagotchi pet.

 Sometimes, your Tamagotchi will ask for attention when it doesn’t need any; its hunger and happiness bars might be full, and no messes to clean up.
 In this case, you can discipline your virtual pet.

 In later versions of the Tamagotchi, some pets will automatically turn off the light when they go to bed.
 In earlier versions, however, they simply fall asleep and it is up to the player to do this for them.
-Usually this provokes an alert for attention so that the player knows that their virtual pet is sleeping.
+Usually, this provokes an alert for attention so that the player knows that their virtual pet is sleeping.

 Where to Get a Tamagotchi Pet

 Are you interested in getting your own Tamagotchi virtual pet?
 Try looking online!
-Where Tamagtochi pets can’t be found in stores, you are sure to find them on the internet.
+WhileTamagotchi pets can’t be found in stores, you are sure to find them on the internet.
 Be aware, the newer versions of this virtual pet game can be expensive, even as high as $59.99!